lolamtisch/Discord-RPC-Extension/docs/api.md

 ```
 You need to have this in your background script.
 It is used to forward requests to the content script.

+## Support
+If you still have problems.
+You can drop by on my discord server [Here](https://discordapp.com/invite/cTH4yaw)